 Walking in Cevennes

-For those ramblers and walkers that enjoy themed hiking tours in France, the Cevennes offers plenty of opportunity to indulge your passions: architecture, such as Roman churches, dolmens and menhirs; human geography, such as the cycles of capitalism already referred to above; green issues, with practical insights into alternative visions for the future, and environmental preservation, that commenced with the hippy movement in the late sixties and has continued with organic food growing and the protection of non-farmed plant species; physical geography and geology, as The Cevennes is a true paradise for travellers with such penchants.
+For those that enjoy walking in The Gard, the Cevennes offers plenty of opportunity to indulge your passions: architecture, such as Roman churches, dolmens and menhirs; human geography, such as the cycles of capitalism already referred to above; green issues, with practical insights into alternative visions for the future, and environmental preservation, that commenced with the hippy movement in the late sixties and has continued with organic food growing and the protection of non-farmed plant species; physical geography and geology, as The Cevennes is a true paradise for travellers with such penchants.

 - Click to read our article on The Cevennes

 - Why not enjoy a 6-night, self-guided tour that starts in Ales, the Gateway to Cevennes and finishes in the Huguenot stronghold of St Jean du Gard?
 Walking in Cevennes is the ideal introduction to this ‘final frontier’.